Skip to content

 In this step, we generate a hierarchy of entity communities using the Hierarchical Leiden Algorithm.
 This method will apply a recursive community-clustering to our graph until we reach a community-size threshold.
 This will allow us to understand the community structure of our graph and provide a way to navigate and summarize the graph at different levels of granularity.

-Once our graph augmentation steps are complete, the final Entities and Relationships tables are exported after their text fields are text-embedded.
+Once our graph augmentation steps are complete, the final Entities, Relationships, and Communities tables are exported.

 Phase 4: Community Summarization